-Many nonprofits have seen expanded engagement through new virtual programming in lieu of in-person experiences.
-You may be trying to decide which of those programs to continue in the future.
+Many nonprofits have seen expanded engagement through virtual programming that compliments in-person experiences.
+You may be trying to decide which of those virtual programs to continue in the future.
 Read on for five steps to help identify the programs your organization should consider keeping.

 1. Look At Your Data